Sudan military to reinstate PM Hamdok after deal - Umma Party head | Politics

 Sudan military to reinstate PM Hamdok after deal - Umma Party head

 A source close to Hamdok said he had agreed to the deal to stop the bloodshed but the civilian coalition that shared power with the military previously said it opposed any talks with the "putschists" and called for protests to continue on Sunday.
-Hamdok was placed under house arrest when the military seized power on Oct.
-25, derailing a transition towards democracy agreed after the overthrow of Omar al-Bashir in 2019 that ended his three decades of autocratic rule.
+Sudan's military has lifted restrictions on Hamdok's movement and removed the security forces that were stationed outside his home on Sunday, his office told Reuters.

 - Country: